PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/asset-management.md

 Asset management in Pixel Stories is designed to help users effectively manage all types of game assets.
 Game assets include images, animations, actors, sounds/music, and variables.

 Uploading assets into Pixel Stories is designed to be simple for users.
-Each asset is individually uploaded into the game to improve organization and facilitate building your game step by step.
+Each asset is individually uploaded into the game engine and always replaceable.

 ## Key Features